ellysh/video-game-bots/ClickerBots/protection.md

 ![AutoHotKey Compiler](ahk2exe.png)

 You will get a message box with "Conversion complete" message after compilation finish.
-Resulting execuatble file will be created in the same directory as the source script.
+Resulting executable file will be created in the same directory as the source script.

 Now you can launch the generated `SimpleBot.exe` file instead of the `SimpleBot.ahk` script.
 The `ProcessScanProtection.au3` system is not able to detect it anymore.
 It happens because now there is a process with `SimpleBot.exe` name instead of the `AutoHotKey.exe` one.